 Welcome to NowThenSeeHere.com.

-This site explores my ongoing photographic projects inspired by the places I’ve lived and stories I've encountered.
+This site records my ongoing photographic projects inspired by the places I’ve lived and stories I've encountered.

 My passion for photography began in the juncture of science and art nurtured in a darkroom steeped in the tang of sodium thiosulfate and acetic acid.
 That spark first ignited in the barren, sun-bleached landscapes of West Texas.
 Over time, travels across the globe broadened that interest while offering chances to document the beautiful, the brutal, and sometimes surreal environments I've called home.
 Many of those moments are captured here.